stormchaserroleplaying/stormchaserRPG/Classes/Warrior/Barbarian/Bloodrager/index.md

 In addition, you have resistance to cold damage and your melee attacks deals an additional rage die of cold damage.<br>

 ### Blood Sanctuary
-At 6th level, due to the power of your blood, you can stand confidently amid the effects of spells cast by you or your allies.
+Due to the power of your blood, you can stand confidently amid the effects of spells cast by you or your allies.
 You have advantage on saving throws against spells that you or an ally casts.

 ### Bloodrage
-Starting at 10th level, upon entering a rage, you can apply the effects of a spell you know to yourself.
+Upon entering a rage, you can apply the effects of a spell you know to yourself.
 The spell must have a range of touch or self.
 If the spell's duration is greater than 1 round, it instead lasts for the duration of the rage.
-This use consumes a spell slot, as if you had cast the spell; you must have a spell slot available to take advantage of this effect.
+This use consumes mana as if you had cast the spell; you must have mana available to take advantage of this effect.

 ### Grater Bloodline
-At 14th level, your connection to your bloodline is strengthened.
+Your connection to your bloodline is strengthened.
 You gain additional abilities when raging.

 #### Abyssal
 When you hit in melee, you can choose to use your reaction to exude a burst of hellish flames in a 10-foot radius centered on you.
 All creatures within 10 feet of you must make a Dexterity saving throw against your sorcerer spell save DC.
 Each creatures takes 2d10 + your Charisma modifier in fire damage on a failed save, or half as much damage on a successful one.

 #### Divine
 When you rage, you manifest a pair of spectral wings on your back, gaining a flying speed equal to your walking speed.<br>
-The affinity you chose for your the source of your divine power determines the appearance of the spectral wings: eagle wings for good or law, bat wings for evil or chaos, and dragonfly wings for neutrality.<br>
+The affinity you chose for your the source of your divine power determines the appearance of the spectral wings: eagle wings for good or law, bat wings for evil or chaos, and dragonfly wings for neutrality.

-Additionally, as a bonus action you can emit a pulse of divine energy, casting your affinity bonus spell on all creatures adjacent to you, at the cost of a single spell slot.<br>
+Additionally, as a bonus action you can emit a pulse of divine energy, casting your affinity bonus spell on all creatures adjacent to you, at the cost of a single spell slot.

 #### Draconic
-When you rage, you sprout a pair of dragon wings from your back, gaining a flying speed equal to your walking speed.<br>
+When you rage, you sprout a pair of dragon wings from your back, gaining a flying speed equal to your walking speed.

-You can't manifest your wings while wearing armour unless the armour is made to accommodate them, and clothing not made to accommodate your wings might be destroyed when you manifest them.<br>
+You can't manifest your wings while wearing armour unless the armour is made to accommodate them, and clothing not made to accommodate your wings might be destroyed when you manifest them.

 As a bonus action, you can beat your wings.
-Each creature adjacent to you must succeed on a Dexterity saving throw against a DC of 8 + your proficiency modifier + your Strength modifer, or take 1 + your Strength modifier in bludgeoning damage and be knocked prone.<br>
+Each creature adjacent to you must succeed on a Dexterity saving throw against a DC of 8 + your proficiency modifier + your Strength modifer, or take 1 + your Strength modifier in bludgeoning damage and be knocked prone.

 #### Elemental
 When you rage, you gain special movement based on your element.